Below we have answered the most common questions we receive.

-We offer free Royal Mail Tracked 24 for all UK 3D Printing orders.
+Royal Mail Tracked 24 is included for all UK 3D Printing orders.
 We also offer Special Delivery by 1pm.

-If you shipping outside of the UK, please choose the paid Royal Mail Tracked International option.
+If you’re shipping outside of the UK, please choose the paid Royal Mail Tracked International option.

 Yes, we print tough pieces for engineering and functional applications.
 We recommend selecting Polymaker PolyMax as the material for such uses.

 Yes.
 We can print medical devices and models.
 We also have experience converting DICOM scans (CT, MRI) into 3D models.